 About the wine:

-The 2015 vintage is at its best, displaying excellent definition and a richness on the palate that we hadn't seen before.
-It is well-rounded and full-bodied, with elegant tannins.
+The 2015 is at its best, with beautiful definition and a full-bodied mouthfeel we hadn't seen in this wine before.
+It is well-rounded and has a lovely texture, with elegant tannins.
 One to watch closely.

 About the estate:

 For several years now, Philippe Castéja has been breathing new life into this classified growth.
-Winemaker Denis Dubourdieu has done a thorough job here, starting with a complete overhaul of the vineyard.
+Winemaker Denis Dubourdieu has done a thorough job here, starting with taking the vineyard under his wing.
 Over the past few vintages, the wines have improved, and the château now benefits from technical facilities that should allow it to go even further.
-Lynch-Moussas produces a relatively delicate wine of medium body that can be enjoyed fairly quickly.
+Lynch-Moussas produces a relatively refined wine of medium body that can be enjoyed fairly quickly.

 Wine Enthusiast